-Prior to joining MIT, Guillaume completed a Master's degree in Economics ENS Paris (B/L 2006) and Paris School of Economics.
+Prior to joining MIT, Guillaume completed a Master's degree in Economics at ENS Paris (B/L 2006) and Paris School of Economics.
 Under the supervision of Thomas Piketty, he wrote his Master's thesis on the effect of income tax schedules that involve income splitting on the labor supply of women, and he developed the first on-line tax reform simulator.
 He received his business education in the Entrepreneurship program at HEC Paris.
 For a year, he also taught as a French lecturer at the University of California, Los Angeles.

 Contact InfoGuillaume Saint-Jacques